offgridauthor/songg/README.md

-(This code is in the process of being converted to use ES6 and ES7.)
+(This code is in the process of being converted to use conventions more standard to ES6+, and to take advantage of ES syntactic features.)

 #### Music composition via scripting